yaaazzz/Ubuntu-on-Samsung-Galaxy-Book/README.md

 All element and information can be used at your own risk.

 ## What is working just after the Ubuntu installation:
-  - UEFI : booting from external USB3 SSD
+  - UEFI : booting from external USB type C SSD
   - Keyboard cover
   - Touch sreen
   - Pen